winfunc/deepreasoning/README.md

 DeepSeek R1's CoT trace demonstrates deep reasoning to the point of an LLM experiencing "metacognition" - correcting itself, thinking about edge cases, and performing quasi Monte Carlo Tree Search in natural language.

 However, R1 lacks in code generation, creativity, and conversational skills.
 Claude 3.5 Sonnet excels in these areas, making it the perfect complement.
-DeepClaude combines both models to provide:
+DeepReasoning combines both models to provide:

 - R1's exceptional reasoning and problem-solving capabilities
 - Claude's superior code generation and creativity